ambientkit/ambient/PLUGIN.md

 ### Assets

 The `Assets()` function returns a list of assets that can modify the template output.
+They can be used to link to local resources like stylesheets and javascript files or they can link to external resources.
+You can also define the header and footer for template output.
+Assets support templating from a string or from a template.
+You can even add HTML tags to the template output.
+They are pretty powerful and support a bunch of use cases.

 A [plugin](plugin/simplelogin/simplelogin.go) that has assets should use MVP code as well as the `Assets()` function.